kiryakova/izot-react/README.md

 - Firebase - Realtime Database and Authentication

-## Website of IZOTSERVIZ N.Zagora OOD - sales and service of fiscal devices - Cash registers, Fiscal printers and Elecronic scales
+## Website of IZOTSERVIZ N.Zagora OOD - sales and service of fiscal devices - Cash registers, Fiscal printers and Electronic scales

 ## List of all functionalities
 1. Register